raghav-hub/battleship-ofx/Readme.md

  ![](./screenshots/deployment.PNG "deployment execution")
 - url to test https://aypg2ezaoe.execute-api.ap-southeast-2.amazonaws.com/Prod/api/values

+# Build
+## dotnet cli commands
+navigate to /src/BattleshipChallenge.Api folder from gitbash<br/>
+compile the code: `dotnet build`<br/>
+run the application: `dotnet run`<br/>
+test the application: `curl -k https://localhost:5001` </br>
+use the postman collection created to test all the requests as per the requirement,

+* postman collection json to import to postman client: [allCallsPostmanCollection](./solutionItems/battleshipApi.postman_collection.json)

+## visual studio
+run the application pointing to BattleshipChallenge.Api as startup project with defaulting to IIS express<br/>
+this should start the project on port 44384 https://localhost:44384/<br/><br/>

+# Test
+navigate to /tests/BattleshipChallengeApi.Tests folder<br/>
+run all the tests: `dotnet test`<br/><br/>

 ### Assumptions made:
 - as there is no persistance needed, using an im-memory allocation for storing the state of a game
 - if persistance exists, there would be a three tier design with BattleshipChallenge.Data project managing the repository layer
+- when a Ship is added from the api, the response returns the `OccupiedCoordinates`, `HitCoordinates` it is assigned to, this should not happen, its returned for reviewing the attack call